kittysquee/lrthw/README.md

 # lrthw

-I am putting all of my work from Zed A. Shaw's book "Learn Ruby the Hard Way".
+This is a repository for my work from Zed A. Shaw's book [Learn Ruby the Hard Way](https://learnrubythehardway.org/book/).
 The purpose of this repository is to allow Makers Academy to see my progress with the book and to allow me to practice using Github.